s0met1m3s/UdemyCppExercises/1_Basics/MathCalculator/Exercise.md

 ## Optional: Decimal to Hex-Decimal

-Implement a function that prints out the hexa-decimal representation of the decimal (regular number) input.
+Implement a function that prints out the hexadecimal representation of the decimal (regular number) input.

 Note: